buutrg/PRSmix/README.md

 - pheno_name: Column name of the phenotype in phenofile
 - isbinary: TRUE if this is binary
 - out: Prefix of output
-- metascore: Meta-information from PGS Catalog contain PGS id and trait names.
-Must contains information for ALL the scores (DEFAULT = NULL)
 - liabilityR2: TRUE if liability R2 should be reported (DEFAULT = FALSE)
 - IID_pheno: Column name of IID of phenotype file (e.g IID, person_id)
 - covar_list: A vector of of covariates, must exists as columns in covariate_file (DEFAULT = age, sex, PC1..10))